 My God, it’s full of stars

 We hiked up to Green Gate together, but not once re-addressing our decision.
-Their goal was to get me to the finish.
+Their goal was to get me to the finish, and as long as we were moving forward, it was progress.
 Brian was great at getting me focused on the right goal – the “C” goal of finishing – and that I needed to pay attention to the three hour buffer I had.
-He was right in that I couldn’t walk it in from here.
+He was right that I couldn’t walk it in from here.
 There was still work to do.

 At Green Gate, I took my broth and Vespa without any issues, and put a smile on my face for my crew.
 “I’ll see you at Hwy 49, and bring some sunscreen”.
 They smiled back with that half-concerned look that only true friends can deliver, and wished me well.
 I had my own goals for this stretch – find a rhythm, and/or find that darkness again.
 Find her face and see her laugh once more.
 Either I was going to make it to the finish, or have a helluva story to tell.